nickPaterakis/event-driven-microservices/README.md

 <b>Step 4: Set up Google Cloud Storage</b>

 This application uses Google Cloud Storage for storing and retrieving images.
-To set up Google Cloud Storage:1.
-Create a Google Cloud account.
+To set up Google Cloud Storage:

+1. Create a Google Cloud account.
 2. Create a storage bucket and ensure it's publicly accessible.
 3. Create a service account with appropriate permissions (e.g., "Storage Admin").
 4. Download the service account key and rename it to gcp-account-file.json.